In this tutorial, you will see how you can run Maestro Framework apps inside a Docker container.

-Download the Maestro Framework and use .NET 8 SDK to build the solution, as instructed in Readme.txt.
+Download the Maestro Framework and use .NET 8 SDK to build the solution, as instructed in Docs/Readme.txt.

-Copy the LogicAppRunner.dll and all its dependencies from the build output folder from Step 1 to the following subpath inside ContainerImage: ./Data/Maestro
+Copy the LogicAppRunner.dll and all its dependencies from the LogicAppRunner/bin/Debug/net8.0 folder to the following subpath inside ContainerImage:

 Copy the application or applications you wish to be able to run with Maestro to the ./Data/Apps folder inside ContainerImage.
 Make sure each application lives in its own folder with the folder name exactly the same as the application's executable .txt file.
 For example, if you have an app with logic inside LogicApp1.txt, make sure the folder name is LogicApp1.
 There is an example application here - OlispImport.
 The app produces output in Output.txt in the app folder.
 You can extract the example application into a new 'OlispImport' subfolder in ./Data/Apps.